How to Make a Chinese Lantern from Hong Bao

 - Stapler

-- Red crewel yarn (red string): 1 medium tassel and 8 small tassels (if you have no tassel, you can cut and bundle the red crewel yarn into medium and small tassels)
+- Red crewel yarn (red string): 1 medium tassel and 8 small tassels (if you have no tassels, you can cut and bundle the red crewel yarn into medium and small tassels)

-- Flowers and beads: 24 flowers (replace them with other decorative items)
+- 24 flowers and beads (or other decorative items)

-- Time: about two and a half hours
+- Time needed: about two and a half hours

 Preparation Work

-1. Fold 16 red packets into 18 isosceles triangles, and remember to crease the edge well.
-The left photo below shows the back, and the right one shows the front.
+1. Fold 16 red envelopes into isosceles triangles, and remember to crease the edge well.
+The photo below shows the back, and the right one shows the front.

-2. Put the 8 pieces of Manila cards into 8 red packets.
+2. Put the 8 pieces of card into 8 red envelopes.

 Instructions

-3. Staple on the folding line of the end of the red packets, making this end the upper end.
+3. Staple the folding lines of the upper triangles.

 4. On the upper end, insert red crewel (with a medium tassel at the end) and staple the opening.